 Our elderly loved ones are among some of the most vulnerable populations in Charleston, WV.
 While we might do everything we can to continue to care for our parents and grandparents as they age, there often reaches a point when transitioning to a nursing home facility is the most appropriate option.

 Unfortunately, gross negligence is far from uncommon in nursing home settings.
-According to the National Center on Elder Abuse, at least one out of every 10 adults in a residential facility experiences some type of abuse or mistreatment.
+According to the National Council on Aging, at least one out of every 10 adults in a residential facility experiences some type of abuse or mistreatment.

 Gross negligence in nursing home settings that can cause significant harm to residents includes: